-People with Down's syndrome have almond shaped eyes and distinctive facial features, but they do not all look the same.
+People with Down's syndrome have almond-shaped eyes and distinctive facial features, but they do not all look the same.
 Like all children, they also inherit features from their parents.

 Read more about Down's syndrome.

-What does the screening test involve?
+What does screening for Down's, Edwards' and Patau's syndromes involve?